 If a split is the only option for the parents, it's good to try and take postives from the outcome.
 For instance the children will learn to live through some hardships and adapt to differing circumstances during and after the divorce.
 You may not have the family situation that you originally pictured, but you can still have a wonderful, loving family.

-Plus, the more time you spend with your children can be a huge benefit to being a single parent.
+Plus, the more time you spend with your children can be a huge benefit on how to be a good single mother or father.
 Meals can be simpler as kids tend to have limited tastes and appetites, at least while they are small.
 If you are used to having a partner that rarely helped with housework, you now have one less person to clean up after and do the laundry for.

 I know it may sound harsh, but when times are tough it's easy to concentrate on the negative rather than putting a positive spin on your situation.

 The opportunity to spend time in two separate homes can be a good experience for your children.
 They will see different approaches to life and hopefully, take the best of both homes to use in establishing their own households as adults.

 Children whose biological parents are not together often will have a step-parent or maybe two.
 This can be a plus for your child, as they get to see other lifestyles and participate in experiences that they may not have with their actual parents.
 And, the larger the number of involved adults in the child’s life, the better.

 Kids who live with one parent become independent faster than other children their age.
 As a single parent, you may not be able to return home from work or other responsibilities at said times, your children will learn to prepare a simple meal or maybe do some laundry if their favorite outfit isn’t clean.
 Those children who are raised in two-parent homes often don’t get as many opportunities to learn to take care of themselves.
 Your children will also realise that since your relationship did not work out, that this could also happen to them, and they’d better be prepared to support themselves economically and to run a household on their own.